DeborahOsilade/Customer_satisfaction/README.md

-# How a Customer Swings towards product satifaction
+# Predicting Passenger Satisfaction: How On-Time Performance Shapes Airline Customer Loyalty

-In aviation, an airline departure or arrival is considered to be on time when a departure or arrival that occurs within 15 minutes of the scheduled time.
-(OTP) Ontime performance is a valuable metric for airlines and a metric that can affect customer loyalty and satisfaction.

-### This project,

-1. Used different predictive models to define parameters that play important roles in swaying a passenger feedback towards ‘satisfied’.
-2. Documented this solution from Data analytics to machine learning models
+Story:
+Punctuality is one of the most critical factors influencing airline customer satisfaction.
+In aviation, a flight is considered on time if it departs or arrives within 15 minutes of its scheduled time.
+Airlines closely track On-Time Performance (OTP), but how much does it actually impact passenger satisfaction and loyalty?

+This project explores how different factors—especially OTP—shape customer feedback and satisfaction levels.
+Using data analytics and machine learning, I:

+Identified key factors that influence whether a passenger leaves a ‘satisfied’ or ‘dissatisfied’ review.
+Applied predictive models to determine the strongest drivers of positive feedback.
+Documented the entire process, from data analysis to machine learning, providing actionable insights for airlines to improve customer experience.
+The final insights offer a data-driven approach for airlines to enhance operational efficiency and customer retention, ensuring passengers have more satisfying travel experiences.